chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 ssh-keygen -t rsa -b 4096 -C "youremailaddress"
 ```

-You should see somthing like the following (if you do not yet have a key, following the instructions and enter a pasphrase)
+You should see something like the following (if you do not yet have a key, following the instructions and enter a passphrase)

 ```
 ssh-keygen -t rsa -b 4096 -C "chtrembl@microsoft.com"